Human rights in Nigeria: Child labour and child marriage

-According to the U.S. Department of Labor, 31% of Nigerian children (around 14,000,000 children) aged 5 to 14 years old are working children who engage in forced labor in various sectors.
+According to the U.S. Department of Labor, 31% of Nigerian children (around 14,000,000 children) aged 5 to 14 years old are working children who engage in forced labour in various sectors.
 According to the International Labor Organisation, over 15 million children in Nigeria are estimated to be child labourers.
-According to the department's List of Goods Produced by Child Labor or Forced Labor, instances of child labor have been observed in the agricultural sector where children participate in the production of cocoa, cassava, and sand, and in the mining industry where they mine, quarry, and crush gravel and granite.
+According to the department's List of Goods Produced by Child Labor or Forced Labor, instances of child labour have been observed in the agricultural sector where children participate in the production of cocoa, cassava, and sand, and in the mining industry where they mine, quarry, and crush gravel and granite.

-Nigeria is characterized by many small farms that largely depend on family labor in the operations of the farm.
-In Nigeria, most child labor is found in the informal agricultural sector.
+Nigeria is characterized by many small farms that largely depend on family labour in the operations of the farm.
+In Nigeria, most child labour is found in the informal agricultural sector.
 Instead of attending school, more than 50% of children living in the rural areas of Nigeria spend more than 20 hours a week working, which is considered the point at which a child's education becomes significantly affected.

 Early marriage is prevalent in Nigeria, especially amongst Muslims in the north, due to the belief that early marriage prevents promiscuity.
 However, the major cause of early marriage has been attributed to poverty by Tim Braimah.
 Based on Nigeria Demographic and Health Survey (NDHS) of 2013, 58.2 per cent of Nigerian girls get married before they turn 18 years old.
 Moreover, from 2014 to 2020, 16% of girls aged 15 and 43% of girls aged 18 were married.

 Many girls are married off by the time they are 15, and some girls are married as early as age 9.
 Girls are extremely susceptible to disease and domestic violence and are restricted access to education due to the early age at which they give birth and begin caring for their children.

 One popular source of legislation proposed in 1991, which became national law in 2003, is the Child Rights Act.
 The act provides that in all matters involving a child which come before a court for adjudication, the best interest of the child is the paramount consideration.
 Among other factors to protect children from abuses and discrimination, Section 21 and 23 of the act made it illegal to marry off a child below the age of 18.
 If someone consummates a marriage with a child, it is considered rape.

 The Child Rights Act competes with sharia law in some states as well as with customs and cultural expectations in different regions.
 The Child Rights Act has not been enacted in 13 of Nigeria's 36 states where other cultural and religious factors largely influence the laws that are enacted.
 Even in states with laws prohibiting child marriage, these laws have been observed to be ineffective.